Articles

 The property asset class has an identifiable value, there is market liquidity and it provides opportunity for capital gain.
 Where property is available for rent, it generates an income stream with some taxation advantages.
 As an asset class, property should be considered a long-term proposition.

 As an investment this all makes sense – BUT is the acquisition of a home, truly an investment?
-There have been many sophisticated investors in the past who have espoused making ‘better use’ of available financial resources than tying them up in home ownership, claiming that to be an inefficient use of capital.
+Many high-profile investors in the past have espoused making ‘better use’ of financial resources than tying them up in home ownership.
+They claim that to be an inefficient use of capital.

 Property can be both an Investment and a Lifestyle asset!

-On this basis potential property owners should not be alarmed when they read headlines about property values having dropped by record percentages over a twelve month period; nor that affordability of Australian homes is one of the lowest in the developed world as we know it: if, as for any long-term investment they –
+Potential property owners should not be alarmed at headlines about property values dropping by record percentages over any given period.
+Neither should they be concerned that affordability of Australian homes is one of the lowest in the developed world.
+Their property strategy needs to be based on –

 The property purchase decision…

 Markets are a reflection of projected economic demand and supply.
-Demand for the property asset class is driven by a combination of some fundamental considerations, not the least of which, is buyer emotion.
+Demand for the property asset class is driven by a combination of some fundamental considerations, including buyer emotion.
 Supply is usually driven by the desire to profit as a developer; making opportunity to satisfy demand.

 Unfortunately, because of a number of factors (not excluding opportunism), at various times in the market supply exceeds demand.
 This can give rise to a financial market condition described as ‘buyer’s market’ – one where prices become extraordinarily low.
 One of the reasons that causes supply to outstrip demand is mistiming: developers read the behaviour pattern of buyers and forecast that it will continue uninterrupted.
 If at some stage the ‘investors’ emotional view mellows, their demand will wain.